 Managing travel spend

-No matter what’s going on in the world of business travel, reining in expenses and making wise use of resources is an ongoing challenge for corporate travel management professionals.
+No matter what’s happening in the business travel world, reining expenses and wise use of resources is an ongoing challenge for corporate travel management professionals.

 The right corporate travel booking tool makes compliance easy for your travelers, helps you secure special rates with hoteliers, and gives you data and transparency to make sound decisions.
-As we’ve mentioned before, plug-and-play software solutions can take your TMC to the next level, providing even more tools and data for fine-tuning your operations.
+As mentioned, plug-and-play software solutions can take your TMC to the next level, providing even more tools and data for fine-tuning your operations.

-Airfares make up a huge chunk of travel spend, so it makes sense to focus on reducing these costs and getting the best fares possible.
-That’s not necessarily easy to do in these unprecedented times – especially if your corporate travel management program doesn’t make use of an airfare re-shopping platform.
+Airfares make up a huge chunk of travel spend, so focusing on reducing these costs and getting the best fares possible makes sense.
+That’s not necessarily easy to do in these unprecedented times – especially if your corporate travel management program doesn’t use an airfare re-shopping platform.

-In fact, our own research shows an airfare price volatility trend that’s likely here to stay for the foreseeable future.
+Our research shows an airfare price volatility trend that will likely stay for the foreseeable future.
 That’s because the usual airline price management strategies have been turned on their heads, with no end to the chaos in sight.

-This haphazard situation makes it hard to be sure your travelers are getting the lowest prices.
+This haphazard situation makes it hard to ensure your travelers get the lowest prices.
 Without the right corporate travel solutions to stay on top of this, you’ll almost certainly end up paying too much for airfare sooner or later.

 Airfare price tracking offers reliable solutions for monitoring changes in fares and capturing the best rates, even if that means rebooking.
-Given the extreme highs and lows in pricing, there’s never been a better time to make use of this valuable tool and secure the huge savings that come with sudden dips in price.
+Given the extreme highs and lows in pricing, there’s never been a better time to use this valuable tool and secure the vast savings that come with sudden dips in price.

 Securing the best payment options

-When examining your corporate travel management program as a whole, it’s worth considering whether the payment options you’re currently using offer the kind of fraud protection, flexibility, and transparency you need to make your operations more efficient.
+When examining your corporate travel management program, it’s worth considering whether the payment options you’re currently using offer the kind of fraud protection, flexibility, and transparency you need to make your operations more efficient.

-Perhaps your corporate travel booking is facilitated by a business credit card by default — you’d certainly be in good company if that’s the case.
-But in the last few years, tech-enabled options — such as virtual payment cards — have taken the business travel world by storm, offering an alternative that’s attractive for a number of reasons.
+Perhaps your corporate travel booking is facilitated by a business credit card by default — you’d undoubtedly be in good company if that’s the case.
+But in the last few years, tech-enabled options — such as virtual payment cards — have taken the business travel world by storm, offering an attractive alternative for several reasons.

-This central billing option removes many of the risks and inconveniences of the typical business credit card.
-For one thing, you can configure a virtual payment card for certain uses, vendors, locations, and time frames, reducing the chance of fraudulent activity.
-Reconciliation is more straightforward too, when these controls are in place.
+This central billing option removes many risks and inconveniences of the typical business credit card.
+You can configure a virtual payment card for specific uses, vendors, locations, and time frames, reducing the chance of fraudulent activity.
+Reconciliation is more straightforward, too, when these controls are in place.

-Most importantly, enabling corporate travel booking with a virtual payment card gets rid of the problem of credit limits, due to the card’s centralized nature and independence from any individual card or account.
-And that’s a huge boon when you’re considering airfare price tracking that can look for cheaper flights and rebook them automatically.
-Without the constraint of credit limits that might normally create a barrier for this process, your software can rebook the flight and the savings are locked in.
+Most importantly, enabling corporate travel booking with a virtual payment card eliminates the problem of credit limits due to the card’s centralized nature and independence from any individual card or account.
+And that’s a huge boon when considering airfare price tracking that can automatically look for cheaper flights and rebook them.
+Without the constraint of credit limits that might typically create a barrier for this process, your software can rebook the flight, and the savings are locked in.

 Making full use of your data

-As business travel begins to bounce back, there may be dozens or hundreds of employees planning, booking, and traveling on business trips at any given time.
-With so much happening all at once, it can be hard to get an accurate snapshot of your program and the various factors at play in making it all work smoothly.
+As business travel begins to bounce back, dozens or hundreds of employees may plan, book, and travel on business trips at any given time.
+With so much happening simultaneously, getting an accurate snapshot of your program and the various factors in making it all work smoothly can be challenging.

-When your corporate travel management tools give you the power to run reports, look at analytics, and dig deeper into certain trends, you have a better chance of rectifying any issues and capitalizing on any opportunities.
-Make sure your TMC and any third-party software empower you to take your data into your own hands to fortify your decision-making.
+When your corporate travel management tools give you the power to run reports, look at analytics, and dig deeper into specific trends, you have a better chance of rectifying any issues and capitalizing on any opportunities.
+Ensure your TMC and any third-party software empower you to take your data into your own hands to fortify your decision-making.

 Prioritizing traveler wellness

-There is no more central element to your corporate travel management operations than your travelers themselves.
-Even as you pursue saving money and making your program more efficient, the investment in employee wellness is always money well spent.
+There is no more central element to your corporate travel management operations than your travelers.
+Even as you pursue saving money and making your program more efficient, the investment in employee wellness is always well spent.

-No matter what you’re trying to accomplish through corporate travel management, be sure to prioritize policies and practices that take the weekend warrior’s lived experience into consideration.
+No matter what you’re trying to accomplish through corporate travel management, prioritize policies and practices that consider the weekend warrior’s lived experience.
 Why?
-Because burnout, loss of productivity, and time away from family negatively affect your traveling employees and, eventually, your company.
+Because burnout, loss of productivity, and time away from family negatively affect your traveling employees and your company.

 Consider factors like flight delays, cancellations, long layovers, weekends away, middle seats, and more to provide a rich picture of an individual traveler’s wellness at a given point.
 Improving travelers’ experiences is essential for avoiding employee dissatisfaction and burnout.